 First, new self-organizing structures for network governance are being piloted.
 These include organizing decision-making into (usually small) work groups called circles: a small, diverse set of individuals who interact as peers and who care deeply about an issue take responsibility for a specific policy initiative – anyone can join the circle.
 The circle researches the issue and often engages many additional people in a co-design process to generate a draft policy proposal (through the use of technology which is discussed in the following section).
 Governance networks may have hundreds of circles operating at any one time, with many people involved in more than one circle.

 Innovative decision-making processes

 Then the circle uses an innovative decision-making process such as co-design, advice or consent.
 In the advice process, anyone who would be impacted by the decision has an opportunity (with a deadline) to give feedback on the proposal, which the circle tries to incorporate.
 The circle has final decision-making power, though if the proposal is controversial the time set to review the policy will be short.
 The idea is to try something out that is “good enough for now.”
-In consent, anyone can block a proposal but must generate a suitable alternative.

 In co-design or co-creation processes, diverse participants come together and design a new way of doing something, with decision-making woven into the design process, which then moves directly into a pilot phase.
 For example, a group of residents and organizations may join together to set up a new structure, such as an Innovation Fund that provides seed funds to community projects.
 This expands the definition of policy making to any collaborative act that contributes to community co-creation.
 Sometimes co-design is combined with advice or consent processes.